-Nqaba Guarantee SPV (RF) (Pty) Ltd (Guarantee SPV) is established as a special purpose entity, which issues limited recourse guarantees to the Home Loan Lender (EFC and Nqaba), against the security of an Indemnity and an Indemnity Bond.

-Guarantee SPV gives a guarantee in respect of guaranteed home loans in favour of Eskom Finance Company, guaranteeing a borrower's obligations in terms of the home loan agreement concluded in relation to the home loan granted to such borrower and which shall be ceded to the Issuer upon purchase of such home loan in terms of the home loan sale agreement.
+Nqaba Guarantee SPV (RF) (Pty) Ltd (Guarantee SPV) is a special purpose entity, which issues limited-recourse guarantees to the home loan lender (EFC or Nqaba) against the security of an Indemnity and an Indemnity Bond.
+The individual guarantee given by the Guarantee SPV in favour of the Seller (EFC), guarantees a borrower's obligations to the seller in terms of the home loan agreement concluded in relation to the home loan granted to such borrower.
+When the Seller, EFC, sells a mortgage loan to the Issuer, the guarantee is ceded to the Issuer upon purchase of such home loan.
+Whilst the Guarantee SPV Guarantee, Indemnity and Indemnity Bond structure retain the security of a real right in the properties, the Issuer does not have the real right directly: the real right is registered in the name of the Guarantee SPV and the Issuer's claim against the Guarantee SPV is thus contractual.